emilyjspencer/Notes/OOP/OOP.md

 **Abstraction allows us to design code that is more readable.**

-* Polymorphism - one name - many meanings
+# Polymorphism - one name - many meanings

-The same method can be used for multiple different objects
+The same method can be used for multiple different objects - the same message can be send to different objects to get different results.

 Examples of polymorphism in action: